Share debacle a rare setback for Indian tycoon Adani

 The share offering was seen as a test of investor confidence in the self-made industrialist, whose ascent has been celebrated as a symbol of India’s economic ambitions.
 The Adani Group said in a statement that canceling the offering would not “have any impact on our existing operations and future plans.”

-The Adani Group said in its statement Wednesday that its balance sheet was “very healthy” and its history of servicing debt was “impeccable.”
+The Adani Group said its balance sheet was “very healthy” and its history of servicing debt was “impeccable.”

 Still, Brian Freitas, a New Zealand-based analyst with Periscope Analytics who has researched the Adani Group, said the collapse in share prices for India’s second-largest conglomerate may hinder its future plans for expansion.